crycode-de/ioBroker.discord/docs/en/README.md

 It's possible to disable the authorization, but this should be done only if any user on any server of the bot can be trusted!

-**Note:** Even with authorization enabled any unauthorized user may see the configured Discord slash commands and the corresponding configured state names and aliases.
-This is by design of Discord and not related to the adapter.

 ## Messages

 The adapter is able to receive and send messages from/to discord text channels and users.